phorgue/porousMultiphaseFoam/docs/groundwaterFoam.rst

 .. warning::
    The Newton's algorithm does not handle correctly the seepage function and should be deactivated when seepage occurs in a simulation (by setting tolerance Newton equal to 1)

+This solver allows the use of *dualPorosity* model, see :ref:`porousMediumModels` for details.

 Configuration files
 -------------------